Shtamim/Wordlist_generator/README.md

 ## License

-By contributing to wordlist_generator, you agree that your contributions will be licensed under the [project license].
+By contributing to wordlist_generator, you agree that your contributions will be licensed under the [GNU General Public License v3.0](LICENSE) - see the [LICENSE](LICENSE) file for details.

 Happy contributing!